-KongGukSu (콩국수) is a cold noodle dish using a soybean broth.
-Traditionally, SoMyeon (소면) Korean wheat noodles are used.
+KongGukSu (콩국수) is Korean cold noodles using a soybean broth.
+Traditionally, SoMyeon/Somen (소면) Korean wheat noodles are used.
 These are thin noodles that are easy to cook.

 The traditional KongGukSu also requires soy beans.
 Typically, this means rinsing, boiling and blending whole soy beans in a long, involved process.
 Tofu is basically the same thing.
 It’s cheap and readily available, so we’re going to use it here.

 This is also a great recipe for anyone wondering what to make with tofu.
 The resulting broth is rich and creamy, so you don’t have to worry about people not liking the unique texture of tofu, which can be hit-or-miss for some palates.
 These Korean cold noodles are quick and easy to make.